Two of Pentacles

 Gelos

-Gelos appears in ancient plays and brings comedy and humor.
-He was also well regarded in everyday life not because laughing is fun in itself but because laughter changes your view of things.
+Gelos appears in ancient plays, bringing comedy and humor.
+The ancients regarded him highly in everyday life, not because laughing is fun, but because laughter fundamentally alters your perspective.

 Gelos is strongly linked with Dionysus, the God of wine, religious ecstasy and sexuality.
 Gelos was one of Dionysus’s retinue, making all of the above more memorable through laughter and good fun.

-The Hanged man (as with all Major Arcana) is about you internally, and points to inner acceptance of a situation where there is a duality; the way things are and the way you should accept them to move forward.
-This is often profound as it involves changing yourself.
-You move forward through an otherwise intractable problem by sacrificing (or changing) part of your former self.
+The Hanged Man concerns the internal Self, demanding inner acceptance of a duality: the way things are versus the way you must accept them to advance.
+This requires profound internal change.
+You move forward through an intractable problem by sacrificing part of your former Self.

-The Two of Pentacles is another duality problem.
-It is about having two things that need your attention, and it suggests carrying on by proactively juggling your time, effort or outlook to make them work, but not by changing your inner self to accommodate this.
+The Two of Pentacles is another 'duality difficulty'.
+It is about having two things that need your attention, and it suggests carrying on by proactively juggling your time, effort, or outlook to make them work, but not by changing your inner Self to accommodate this.
 As suggested by the card, such problems reduce and go away quicker if you maintain a positive attitude towards them.

 Description and Symbology

-The card shows a juggler with one foot solid on the ground and the other raised.
-He seems to not be taking things too seriously.
-In the Rider-Waite-Smith card, the juggler looks like an entertainer or someone playful, but in this version of the Tarot deck, the juggler is laughing out loud.
-He is loving this!
+The card shows a juggler with one foot planted solid on the ground and the other raised.
+He refuses to take things seriously.
+In the Rider-Waite-Smith card, the juggler looks like a playful entertainer.
+In this deck, the juggler laughs out loud, loving the task.

-Behind the juggler we see two ships in a very stormy sea.
-One sits high on the crest of a wave whereas the other is in a trough.
-Both ships seem to map to the two pentacles.
+Behind the juggler, we see two ships in a very stormy sea.
+One sits high on the crest of a wave; the other sinks into a trough.
+The ships directly map to the two pentacles.

-The image tells us that life will give us ups and downs.
-Even in the good times we have conflicting tasks to balance and juggle.
+Life will give us ups and downs.
+Even in the good times, we have conflicting tasks to balance and juggle.
 We should take this in our stride and get on with it all because they are just part of life.

 row icon image